-Action Progress to date, 17 May 2021 Next steps 1 Internal change 1.1 Set up an action-focused mechanism to drive change We established a Bluecoat Race Equality Task Force during summer 2020.
+Action Progress to date, 30 May 2024 Next steps 1 Internal change 1.1 Set up an action-focused mechanism to drive changeWe established a Bluecoat Race Equality Task Force during summer 2020.
 We drew up terms of reference and created an action plan.
-It meets fortnightly to develop and review the action plan and ensure implementation, updating staff and reporting to the Board.
-Membership of our Race Equality Task Force will be regularly reviewed to ensure its effectiveness.
+The group met fortnightly Membership of our Race Equality Task Force will be regularly reviewed to ensure its effectiveness.
 It will continue to communicate with staff throughout the organisation to deliver the action plan.

-1.2 Diversify Bluecoat staff including freelancers and contractors A targeted recruitment programme took place October 2020-May 2021 aimed at reaching a more inclusive field of candidates for several new project-funded posts: • advertising in local Black/diverse community publications and spaces • targeted marketing campaign using social media and other networks • more accessible and inclusive application packs • anonymising applications • more diverse selection and interview panels We will use the learnings from this recruitment programme to inform our strategy by: analysing data from recruitment drives creating and maintaining effective networks to share job opportunities developing an inclusive induction programme for new positions We will reflect diversity throughout our new website, and within its opportunities section.
-We will create an internal staff group specifically for Black Staff and Staff of Colour.
-We will allocate funds for recruitment campaigns, informed by research into appropriate channels, to attract diverse applicants, and monitor their effectiveness.
+1.2 Diversify Bluecoat staff including freelancers and contractors A targeted recruitment programme took place October 2020-May 2024 aimed at reaching a more inclusive field of candidates for several new project-funded posts: • advertising in local Black/diverse community publications and spaces • targeted marketing campaign using social media and other networks • more accessible and inclusive application packs • anonymising applications • more diverse selection and interview panels The diversity of staff has improved as a resultwe are awaiting outcome of the 2024 staff survey to report results We have used the learnings from this recruitment programme to inform our approach to recruitment.
+We are: analysing data from recruitment drives creating and maintaining effective networks to share job opportunities developing an inclusive induction programme for new positions ----- -- --- ---

 1.3 Implement staff training programme We developed a plan and content for open conversations with staff about race equality, racism and speaking out, and piloted it.
-We will roll out this pilot with more staff groups and develop a training plan based on these conversations, then analyse the plan, as well as research anti-racism training.
+We introduced training for specific teams, particularly front-line staff, in dealing with racism.
+We will build on the findings of the pilot and roll out inclusion training across all staff, starting with new recruits.
 1.4 Diversify the Bluecoat Board Makeup of the Board is monitored against targets set in our Equality and Diversity Action Plan and reported to Arts Council England, as part of National Portfolio Organisation monitoring.
 The Board is actively engaged in ensuring we strive to become a more inclusive and anti-racist organisation, and race equality is a standing item at all of its meetings.
 Current Board membership can be found on our website.
 We will continue to monitor and report on the makeup of the Board and actively recruit to make it more reflective of protected characteristics we have prioritised, including race.
 1.5 Organisational partnerships review and development We are currently reviewing the partnerships we have with a view to further develop these.
 We plan to communicate race equality values to our existing partners and develop a Memorandum of Understanding and/or shared statement with them.
 We will forge relationships with more diverse cultural organisations and groups, providing mentoring where appropriate.
-1.6 Review policy gaps Our Equality and Diversity Action Plan is being updated as part of our forward planning.
-We will submit this to Arts Council England, in autumn 2021.
+1.6 Review policy gaps Our Equality and Diversity Action Plan has been updated as part of our Inclusion and Diversity Investment Principle NPO ACE.
+We submit reports to ACE on a quarterly basis as part of our I&E IP.
 We will align our Equality and Diversity Action Plan with our Race Equality Action Plan; review our Procurement Policy; and focus on ensuring that race equality underpins all policies as part of an annual review.